Miranda (Colombian singer)

-Lady Diana Cardona Miranda (Bello, Antioquia, Colombia, November 20, 1984), better known as Miranda, is a Colombian singer.
+Lady Diana Cardona Miranda (November 20, 1984), better known as Miranda, is a Colombian singer.
 At 27 years old she appeared in the first season of Colombian musical competition La Voz Colombia, and was part of Team Ricardo Montaner winning the contest on the final held on December 20, 2012; She received a monetary prize, a contract with the label Universal Music, in addition to sharing the stage with Carlos Vives and Alejandro Sanz in Feria de Manizales.
 Miranda is also the vocalist of her band Miranda & the Soul Band.
 She was nominated for Latin Grammy Award for Best New Artist.

 Career

-Miranda was born in Bello, Antioquia, November 20, 1984.
+Miranda was born in Bello, Antioquia, on November 20, 1984.
 Her mother was a physiotherapist by profession and a Christian believer.
 As a teenager, Miranda always had a strong inclination for music, and spent almost 14 years related to music.
 She became the winner of The Voice Colombia.
 She studied at the University of Antioquia.
 But she soon left a possible professional career to start an artistic career.
-She also worked as a professor of vocal techniques, at Solo Rock Musical academy in Medellin.
+She also worked as a professor of vocal techniques, at Solo Rock Musical academy in Medellín.
 Prior to taking part in La Voz Colombia, she formed a band called Miranda & The Soul Band in 2009, with her group still remaining in force.

 On December 20, 2012, she won La Voz Colombia title, where she was mentored by the Venezuelan singer Ricardo Montaner She got 32.8% of the vote, winning a record contract from Universal Music to record an album. she also got a monetary prize of 300m pesos, equivalent to $135,000.

 The song "Rolling in the Deep," a cover of Adele was her debut single and appeared on the album Lo Mejor de la Voz...
 Colombia, a compilation of the best performances during season 1 of the show.
 It debuted at the top position in local iTunes chart.